meenagajibanda/Task2/README.md

 # Task2
-It is program for student grading
+It is program of simple calculator